Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

-Business owners and company leaders should always be looking to optimize their work environments.
-By encouraging a positive outlook, managers can boost team morale; this, in turn, can lead to increased productivity, larger profits and an openness to change.
-One pioneer of this management style is Harvard professor Rosabeth Moss Kanter.
-Kanter’s six keys to leading positive change can inspire leaders to motivate their workforce and boost resilience during turbulent times.
+Business owners and company leaders should always strive to optimize their organizational environments.
+By encouraging a positive outlook, demonstrating persistence and empowering their workforce through dedicated efforts, managers can boost team morale, which can, in turn, lead to increased productivity, larger profits and an openness to change.
+One pioneer of this management style is Rosabeth Moss Kanter.

 How to implement Kanter’s six keys for leading positive change